klundberg/klundberg.com/_posts/2018-12-09-pokemon-yellow-arbitrary-code-execution-reference.md

 tags: pokemon glitches
 ---

 **Update**: I corrected an error in the last item setup to change it from 199 pokeballs to **119** pokeballs, which was an oversight on my part.
 Using 199 instead could damage your save file.
-Thanks to [@Shinuto](https://twitter.com/shinuto) for informing me.
+Thanks to shinuto on twitter for informing me.
 Please beware that this guide may have other inaccuracies, I haven't used it in a long time so I can't verify!

 ---